a3mc/Casper-Metrics/README.md

 ## Run the application

-You may want to edit environment files to set your preferred ports.
+You may want to edit environment file to set your preferred ports.
-Set up your MySQL credentials in datasources/metrics-db.datasource.ts

-For development mode omit :prod.
+Create a .env file in the root directory and set up your MySQL and Telegram (optional) credentials.
+There's an example.env file you can copy and edit.

+####For production mode:

-npm run migrate && npm run build:prod && pm2 reload ecosystem.config.js
+`npm run migrate && npm run build:prod && pm2 reload ecosystem.config.js`

+####For development mode:

+`npm run migrate && npm run build && pm2 reload ecosystem.config.js`

+There's an environment file additionally to .env, that you don't need to change to run the project, but if you wish to alter something there it can be found in `environments` directory.
+When you you build the project in production mode it uses prod file, and when in dev - dev file.
+TODO: some settings will be moved to .env to simply the setup.

+Application needs a reverse proxy to be set for to ports, set it environment.ts file.
+One is used for the public front, and another for admin.
+The latter needs to be protected.

 ## Rebuild the project